mjjstockman/ecomm/README.md

 ## Checkout
 The checkout shows an order summary and a form to fill in payment details.
 There is a primary button to adjust the cart and a CTA button to complete order.
 The "Complete Order" button includes an icon of a padlock for reasons discussed previously.

+When a site user is logged in they can choose to have their details saved by checking a checkbox.

+Red warningtext and an explanation icon informs the user how much they are about to be charged.

 [Back to top ⇧](#Get-Wurst)